open-logic/open-logic/doc/intf/olo_intf_spi_slave.md

 ### Response Interface

+In most cases transactions will never be aborted and hence the user can does not need to înterpret output of the *Response* interface.
+In this case, the related ports can be left unconnected.

 | Name          | In/Out | Length | Default | Description                                                  |
 | :------------ | :----- | :----- | ------- | :----------------------------------------------------------- |
 | Resp_Valid    | out    | 1      | N/A     | AXI-S handshaking signal for *Resp_...*                      |